 A food recovery organization is not a commercial edible food generator for the purposes of this chapter and implementation of 14 CCR, Division 7, Chapter 12 pursuant to 14 CCR Section 18982(a)(7).
-If the definition in 14 CCR Section 18982(a)(25) for food recovery organization chapter, Formatted: Font: Food recovery service" means a person or entity that collects and transports edible food from a commercial edible food generator to a food recovery organization or other entities for food ecovery, or as otherwise defined in 14 CCR Section 18982(a)(26).
+If the definition in 14 CCR Section 18982(a)(25) for food recovery organization differs from this definition, the definition in 14 CCR Section 18982(a)(25) shall apply to this chapter.

+"Food recovery service" means a person or entity that collects and transports edible food from a commercial edible food generator to a food recovery organization or other entities for food recovery, or as otherwise defined in 14 CCR Section 18982(a)(26).
 A food recovery service is not a commercial edible food generator for the purposes of this chapter and implementation of 14 CCR, Division 7, Chapter 12 pursuant to 14 CCR Section 18982(a)(7).

-Formatted: Indent: Left: 0" Food-soiled paper" is compostable paper material that has come in contact with food or liquid, such as, but not limited to, compostable paper plates, paper coffee cups, napkins, pizza boxes, and milk cartons.
-Food waste" means those discarded materials that will readily decompose and/or putrefy ncluding: (i) all kitchen and table food waste; (ii) animal or vegetable waste that is generated luring or results from the storage, preparation, cooking or handling of food stuffs; (iii) fruit vaste, grain waste, dairy waste, meat, and fish waste; (iv) vegetable trimmings and other compostable organic waste common to the occupancy of residential premises.
+"Food-soiled paper" is compostable paper material that has come in contact with food or liquid, such as, but not limited to, compostable paper plates, paper coffee cups, napkins, pizza boxes, and milk cartons.

+"Food waste" means those discarded materials that will readily decompose and/or putrefy including: (i) all kitchen and table food waste; (ii) animal or vegetable waste that is generated during or results from the storage, preparation, cooking or handling of food stuffs; (iii) fruit waste, grain waste, dairy waste, meat, and fish waste; (iv) vegetable trimmings and other compostable organic waste common to the occupancy of residential premises.
 Food waste is a subset of organic waste.

-Formatted: No bullets or numbering 'Franchise'' means the right to provide waste management services of any class or type within all or any part of the City, granted by the City Council pursuant to this chapter. or any part of the City, granted by the City Council pursuant to this chapter.
+"Franchise" means the right to provide waste management services of any class or type within all or any part of the City, granted by the City Council pursuant to this chapter.

 "Franchisee" means the person who provides waste management services under a franchise granted by the City Council.
-"Garbage" means kitchen and table wastes, and animal or vegetable wastes that attends or results or any part of the City, granted by the City Council pursuant to this chapter.
-"Franchisee" means the person who provides waste management services under a franchise granted by the City Council.

 "Garbage" means kitchen and table wastes, and animal or vegetable wastes that attends or results from the storage, preparation, cooking, or handling of food or edible items.
-"Gray container" has the same meaning as in 14 CCR Section 18982(a)(28) and shall be used for by any part of the City, granted by the City Council pursuant to this chapter.
-Franchisee" means the person who provides waste management services under a franchise granted by the City Council.
-'Garbage" means kitchen and table wastes, and animal or vegetable wastes that attends or results from the storage, preparation, cooking, or handling of food or edible items.
-'Gray container" has the same meaning as in 14 CCR Section 18982(a)(28) and shall be used for the purpose of storage and collection of gray container waste.
-'Gray container waste" means solid waste that is collected in a gray container that is part of a hree-container organic waste collection service that prohibits the placement of organic waste in the gray container as specified in 14 CCR Sections 18984.1(a) and (b), or as otherwise defined in br any part of the City, granted by the City Council pursuant to this chapter.
-Franchisee" means the person who provides waste management services under a franchise granted by the City Council.
-'Garbage" means kitchen and table wastes, and animal or vegetable wastes that attends or results from the storage, preparation, cooking, or handling of food or edible items.
-'Gray container" has the same meaning as in 14 CCR Section 18982(a)(28) and shall be used for the purpose of storage and collection of gray container waste.
-'Gray container waste" means solid waste that is collected in a gray container that is part of a hree-container organic waste collection service that prohibits the placement of organic waste in the gray container as specified in 14 CCR Sections 18984.1(a) and (b), or as otherwise defined in 14 CCR Section 17402(a)(6.5).
-'Green container" has the same meaning as in 14 CCR Section 18982(a)(29) and shall be used

-Formatted: Font color: Auto

-Formatted: Indent: Left: 0", First line: 0"
+"Gray container" has the same meaning as in 14 CCR Section 18982(a)(28) and shall be used for the purpose of storage and collection of gray container waste.

+"Gray container waste" means solid waste that is collected in a gray container that is part of a three-container organic waste collection service that prohibits the placement of organic waste in the gray container as specified in 14 CCR Sections 18984.1(a) and (b), or as otherwise defined in 14 CCR Section 17402(a)(6.5).

+"Green container" has the same meaning as in 14 CCR Section 18982(a)(29) and shall be used for the purpose of storage and collection of source separated green container organic waste.

+"Green waste" includes leaves, grass, weeds, houseplant trimmings, and wood materials from trees and shrubs, and similar material generated at any premises that fit within a cart.
+Green waste does not include palm fronds, or tree trunks or limbs more than two (2) feet in diameter.

+"Grocery store" means a store primarily engaged in the retail sale of canned food; dry goods; fresh fruits and vegetables; fresh meats, fish, and poultry; and any area that is not separately owned within the store where the food is prepared and served, including a bakery, deli, and meat and seafood departments, or as otherwise defined in 14 CCR Section 18982(a)(30).